 Natural and Human History

-By Ross Klatte with photography by Jerry Pavia and Tim Cady
+Jerry Pavia and Tim Cady with Ross Klatte

 A photographic journey encircling the spectacular Selkirk Mountains of northern Idaho, eastern Washington and southeastern British Columbia, Selkirks Spectacular features amazing images by photographers Jerry Pavia and Tim Cady.
 More than 300 images along with chapters by Canadian Ross Klatte on the history, geology, communities, natural features, attractions, and the flora and fauna showcase this beautiful corner of the earth.